Hughes-Genome-Group/Lanceotron-User-Docs/multi_locus_view/multi_locus_view.rst

 The browser shows the genomic location of the currently selected table row (or image).
 The distance either side of the region to also show can be controlld using the margin spinner (1)  above the browser

+.. _mlv-adding-tracks:

 Adding Tracks
 +++++++++++++++
 Initially only two tracks will be displayed, the genomic locations you uploaded and if you didn't select 'other' for the genome, a track is displaying the genes.
-Other tracks can be added with the  'Add Tracks' button (2), which shows a dailog where you need to enter the url of a publically accessible track.
+Other tracks can be added with the  'Add Tracks' button (2), which shows a dialog where you need to enter the url of a publically accessible track.
 The hosting server of the track should allow Cross Origin Resource Sharing (CORS).
 The type of track will try and be ascertained based on the url, although you can manually overide this by clicking on one of the radio buttons

 Tracks that can be added are:-